Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Introduction

-Our work studies a graph restructuring method that reconstructs the adjacency matrix of a graph from scratch to uplift the benefit of prevalent homophilic GNNs.
-Our work is partially inspired by~\citet{Klicpera2019-ut}, we extend the restructuring approach to heterophilic graphs and improve the performance of GNNs which do not work well on heterophilic graphs.
-Our observation from spectral clustering of heterophilic graphs shows that the eigenvectors corresponding to the leading eigenvalues do not always align well with the node labels.
+This observation shows that the eigenvectors corresponding to the leading eigenvalues do not always align well with the node labels.
 Particularly, in a heterophilic graph, two adjacent nodes are unlikely to have the same label, which is in contradiction with the smoothness properties of leading eigenvectors.
 However, when we choose eigenvectors appropriately, the correlation between the similarity of spectral features and node labels increases.
-To generalize this observation, we propose a learnable spectral clustering algorithm that, \begin{enumerate*}[label=\emph{\alph*})] \item divides the Laplacian spectrum into even slices called pseudo-eigenvalues, each slice corresponds to an embedding matrix called pseudo-eigenvector; \item learns the weights of pseudo-eigenvectors from existing node labels; \item restructures the graph according to node embedding distance to maximize homophily. \end{enumerate*} To measure the homophilic level of graphs, we further introduce a new metric that addresses some limitations of the previous metrics.
+To generalize this observation, we propose an adaptive spectral clustering algorithm that, \begin{enumerate*}[label=\emph{\alph*})] \item divides the Laplacian spectrum into even slices, each slice corresponding to an embedding matrix called \emph{pseudo-eigenvector}; \item learns the weights of \emph{pseudo-eigenvectors} from existing node labels; \item restructures the graph according to node embedding distance to maximize homophily. \end{enumerate*} To measure the homophilic level of graphs, we further introduce a new density-aware metric that is robust to label imbalance and label numbers.
 Our experimental results show that the performances of node-level prediction tasks with restructured graphs are greatly improved on classical GNNs.